MonB003/Budget-App/README.md

 # Budget App
-> This is an app that helps you keep track of your purchases and how much money you're spending.
+> This is a personal project that helps you keep track of your purchases and how much money you're spending.

 <br>